 I left that room feeling like I was ready to take on all the world’s problems.
 Susan has such a powerful presence, and her voice commands the room.
 Her words are more important now than ever, and I hope we’re all listening.
 It starts with us–MOMS.

-See A Bad Moms Christmas in theaters now!
+See A Bad Moms Christmas!